ngx-kit/ngx-kit/packages/ui/ui-modal/src/README.md

-Modal window with optional header and footer.
+# Modal component for Angular